Dewalt-arch/pimpmyadlab/readme.md

 Menu Option D
 - Domain Controller only (Windows 2019 Server)
+  - Install the OS in the vm
+  - Install the Hypervisor GuestOS Additions/Tools, Reboot
+  - Copy script to the vm (see instructions above on how to run the script in the vm)
 - Script must be run 3 times in order to fully complete Domain Contoller installation and configuration
   - Run 1 - Sets the name of the computer to Hydra-DC, reboots automatically when done
   - Run 2 - Installs Domain Controller, Forest, etc, reboots automatically when done